 Things to Do in Paros

-The most beautiful fishermen port on the island is Naoussa with cute coffee shops, bars, restaurants, and a Venetian castle.
+The most beautiful fishermen’s port on the island is Naoussa with cute coffee shops, bars, restaurants, and a Venetian castle.
 It is ideal for brunch, lunch, dinner, and drinks.
-Most of the places are very carefully curated and you are highly encouraged to opt for the freshest of seafood.
+Most of the places are very carefully curated and you are highly encouraged to opt for the freshest seafood.
 In the island’s capital Parikia, make sure to check the byzantine church Panagia Ekatontapiliani (translates as a church with 100 doors dedicated to Virgin Mary).
 Swimmers and fans of water sports will enjoy the organized Golden Beach, Santa Maria (main and small) beach with a bar, Parasporos, Monastiri, and Punda for kite surfers & party animals.
 Beach-wise, Paros’ services are not at all at the Mykonos level of luxury and this is why you are recommended to also visit natural sandy beaches without any serious infrastructure such as Logaras, Lageri, and Piperi.
 Kolymbithres is a geologically interesting beach to check.
-Don’t skip a day trip to Antiparos island to swim in the beaches of Psaraliki (organized), Soros (organized), Glifa, Livadia, and Agios Georgios.
+Don’t skip a day trip (or longer) to Antiparos island to swim on the beaches of Psaraliki (organized), Soros (organized), Glifa, Livadia, and Agios Georgios.
 The regular ferries take you there in 7 minutes and there is even an extra option for a boat ride to the nearby islet of Despotiko.
-Make sure you have one of your meals at the Anargyros restaurant which is Greek culinary magic and at Pizza Lollo’s that serves Roman pinsa (flat-bread pita-style slim pizza) and the yummiest fresh pasta.
-If you stay the night at Kastro Hotel or Kouros Village you will be able to stroll around this cute town with pedestrian cobblestone paths, little shops, and bars that stay open until late.
+Make sure you have one of your meals at the Anargyros restaurant which is Greek culinary magic and at Pizza Lollo’s, which serves Roman pinsa (flat-bread pita-style slim pizza) and the yummiest fresh pasta.
+If you stay the night at The Rooster (in itself a reason to visit Antiparos) or Kouros Village you will be able to stroll around this cute town with pedestrian cobblestone paths, little shops, and bars that stay open until late.
 In the daytime, feel free to experience the concept of Beach House Antiparos in the island’s most sheltered from the northern winds beach called Apantima, featuring a restaurant bar, 9 sea-view suites, wellness, and concierge services.
 Also, visit the Antiparos Cave with stalactites and stalagmites; one of the most important and beautiful in Europe.

 Restaurants & Bars in Paros